 I had breakfast at L’Ermitaño next door.
-Each guest of the Capsule is given a blue token that they can exchange at the little restaurant for coffee or juice, slices of pineapples and strawberry, and two thin ham & cheese sandwiches.
-Nothing special, but it gives you enough energy for the day’s adventures.
+Each guest of the Capsule is given a blue token that they can exchange at the little restaurant for breakfast.
+This usually includes coffee or juice, slices of pineapples and strawberry, and two thin ham & cheese sandwiches.
+Nothing special, but it gives you enough energy to start the day’s adventures.

 Putting on my daypack and setting off down the gray brick sidewalks, I was constantly dodging small teams of workers.
 These guys were repairing the damage done by the earthquake that had hit the previous year.
 Other than the shattered sidewalks, I saw little evidence of a massive earthquake in the metropolis.
 Martín had assured me that this had more to do with the city’s rapid rebound; he and Gioconda themselves had assisted in dragging bodies from the rubble.

 I walked down to the Insurgentes station to grab a train into the historic center of town.
 The Mexico City Metro is one of the most heavily used subway systems in the world, and possibly one of the cheapest: a one-way ride is only 5 pesos, the equivalent of about 25 cents.
 The cars were crowded, and I was very conspicuously the only white American on the train.
 Even so, I felt no danger whatsoever; like on trains all over the world, everyone was on their phone, chatting, reading, or staring off into space in thought.